Walking Through Lavender Fields

 Assemble:

-• Lightly flour your working surface.
+• Flour your working surface.
 With your fingers tap the dough so that it becomes square shaped.
-Roll the dough into twice the diameter of a baking dish or even two cm more (width).
-I'm using 16 cm dish.
-The length should be a few cm more than that.
+Roll the dough into twice the diameter of your bundt pan or even two cm more (this is going to be your width).
+I'm using a 16 cm diameter dish, therefore my dough width comes to 32-34 cm.
+The length of the dough should be a few cm more than that (36-38 cm).

 • Brush the filling over the whole surface of the dough except at the very top leave a little bit of an empty space.
 Sprinkle raisins on top of the filling.